davidrockkj/Newsletter-sign-up-form/README.md

     - Keeps validating the email while the user keep the input on focus
     - By using 'oninput' attribute
 - Submit by pressing 'Enter'
+- When click on 'Dismiss message'
+    - Reset form
+    - Reload the page (before that, when press 'Enter' after 'Dismiss message', it was reopening the modal)

 <p float="left">
     <img src="./screenshot/newsletter13.png" width="200">